South Africa payroll and benefits guide

 Opening an in-country bank account is a legal requirement, but it does not necessarily have to be used for making payments.

-Employment Considerations
+Employment Considerations in South Africa

-All employees must be registered with the Department of Employment and Labour.
+All employees must be registered with the Department of Employment and Labor.
 South African labor legislation ensures employees (including foreign nationals) are treated fairly by their employers; it details policies on compensation as well as employees’ rights, working conditions, health and safety, discrimination, unemployment, and termination.

 Overtime can only be worked with the agreement of the employee, is limited to three hours a day or ten hours a week, and is paid with a 50% premium.
 Work on public holidays and Sundays similarly requires employee consent and is paid with a 100% premium.
-However, there is a cut-off in place: anyone who earns more than ZAR 205,433.30 a year (approximately £8800; $11,200; €10,200) is not entitled to any overtime pay at all.
+However, there is a cut-off in place: anyone who earns more than ZAR 261,748 a year (approximately £11,000; $14,900; €12,700) is not entitled to any overtime pay at all.
+With mutual agreement, time off in lieu can be granted in exchange for overtime pay.

 Notice periods are one week for employees with less than six months’ service, two weeks for employees with between six and 12 months’ service, and four weeks for those who have been with the company for a year or longer.
+The standard probation period in South Africa is three months, but can be extended if it’s felt appropriate.
+However, if an employer doesn’t want to keep an employee on post-probation, they are required to provide guidance, training and performance management before termination.

 Compensation and Severance